 - 8. Greater linkages with other innovation actors and programmes should be encouraged to maximise the impact of SPII.
-This ensures that smaller businesses exiting the programme are afforded access to alternative sources of funding, mentorship and incubation resources that are needed to reduce the barriers to commercialisation.
+This will reduce the risk that SPII operates in a compartmentalised fashion, and will ensure that smaller businesses exiting the programme are afforded access to alternative sources of funding, mentorship and incubation resources that are needed to reduce the barriers to commercialisation.
 SPII should also look to establish linkages with private partners such as commercial banks and venture capital operations that exist beyond government's mandated agencies (Seda, TIA, TVC etc.).
 Ideally, SPII should aim to serve as an effective pre-incubator of early stage innovation for review and adoption as much by commercial banks and investors as by other DFIs and state agencies. - 9.
 SPII should consider explicitly addressing the lack of business skills amongst some of its funded projects, particularly SMEs, through improved linkages.
 This could include assisting with linking beneficiaries to training programmes, incubators and other competent service providers who could offer technical assistance towards the end of the funding period to review the project's successes and challenges, to hone the necessary marketing requirements, and, overall, to map a concrete path to the commercialisation of the project.